 Who makes the best key lime pie in the Florida Keys is a debate that will never be settled, but make sure you try out a couple of these local favorites while you’re in the Keys:

 - The Fish House on Key Largo

 - Blue Heaven on Key West

 51. Visit Ernest Hemingway’s House

 One of America’s greatest authors, Ernest Hemingway, was a staple of the community of Key West in the 1930s.
-He was known for fishing in the Carribean, frequenting the local bar, Sloppy Joes, and working on several of his novels and short stories, most notably A Farewell to Arms.
+He liked fishing in the Caribbean, frequenting the local bar, Sloppy Joes, and working on several of his novels and short stories, most notably A Farewell to Arms.

 You can now visit the house in Key West where Hemingway lived and wrote for 10 years.
 During a visit to the property, you’ll hear tales of Hemingway’s life in Key West, see his study where he worked on so many of his famous manuscripts, and meet its resident population of 40+ six-toed (polydactyl) cats, affectionately known as the “Hemingway Cats”.

 52. Snap a Picture of Robert the Doll